-Credits earned in the ASN program will count towards the related baccalaureate Nursing degree completion (RN-BSN) program under the provisions of Florida Rule 6A-10.024.
+Credits earned in the ASN program will count towards the related baccalaureate Nursing degree completion (RN to BSN) program under the provisions of Florida Rule 6A-10.024.
 This creates a career ladder so that students can proceed toward their educational objectives as rapidly as their circumstances permit.
-Please note that ASN graduates will be required to complete all General Education, Program Specific Courses, Foreign Language competence, and earn the Florida Registered Nursing RN credential before admission to the RN-BSN program at FSW.
-For more information, please refer to the RN-BSN Program information at: http://www.fsw.edu/academics/programs/bsnursing
+Please note that ASN graduates will be required to complete all General Education, Program Specific Courses, Foreign Language competence, and earn the Florida Registered Nursing RN credential before admission to the RN to BSN program at FSW.
+For more information, please refer to the RN to BSN Program of Study.

 AS Nursing Program of Study (72 credits)

-General Education and Program Specific Coursework